Above: A lovely shot of a full moon in 2017 from Peter Ryan in East Greenwich, Rhode Island.

 Want to know the exact time for the full moon at your locality, plus the moonrise and moonset times?
 Sunrise Sunset Calendars gives the times.
 Remember to check the Moon phases and Moonrise and moonset boxes.

-This August 2019 full moon does not pass through the antisolar point – the point that’s exactly opposite the sun – or else this full moon would undergo a total lunar eclipse.
-The last time the full moon passed through the antisolar point and through the center of the Earth’s dark umbral shadow was over a year ago, when it staged the longest total lunar eclipse of the 21st century (2001 to 2100) on July 27, 2018.
+This August 2020 full moon does not pass through the antisolar point – the point that’s exactly opposite the sun – or else this full moon would undergo a total lunar eclipse.
+The last time the full moon passed through the antisolar point and through the center of the Earth’s dark umbral shadow was over two years ago, when it staged the longest total lunar eclipse of the 21st century (2001 to 2100) on July 27, 2018.

-Last month, in July 2019, the full moon missed the antisolar point.
-Yet the moon did clip the southern portion of the Earth’s umbral dark shadow to showcase a partial lunar eclipse on July 16, 2019.
+Last month, in July 2020, the full moon missed the antisolar point and swung south of Earth’s dark umbral shadow.
+Yet the moon did clip the southern portion of the Earth’s faint penumbral shadow to present a partial penumbral eclipse on July 5, 2020.

 The full moon won’t sweep through the Earth’s umbra again until May 26, 2021.
 But the moon will swing well north of the antisolar point, to display the second-shortest total lunar eclipse of the 21st century (2001 to 2100).

-The worldwide map below shows the day and night sides of Earth at the instant of the August 2019 full moon (August 15, 2019, at 12:29 UTC).
-The shadow line at left (running through North America) represents sunrise August 15 whereas the shadow line at the right (crossing Asia) depicts sunset August 15.
+The worldwide map below shows the day and night sides of Earth at the instant of the August 2020 full moon (August 3, 2020, at 15:59 UTC).
+The shadow line at left represents sunrise August 3 whereas the shadow line at the right depicts sunset August 3.

 You have to be on the nighttime side of Earth to see the moon at the instant it turns full.